-The Renewal Corporation will capture adult listed suckers in Copco No. 1 Reservoir and Iron Gate Reservoir using similar methods as those employed for the sampling effort.
-The Renewal Corporation will translocate captured suckers to the Klamath National Fish Hatchery, Tule Lake Sump 1A, and possibly other translocation sites that may be identified based on further planning and agreement with USFWS, ODFW, CDFW, and the Renewal Corporation.
-The Renewal Corporation anticipates salvaging up to a combined total of 300 listed suckers from Copco No. 1 Reservoir and Iron Gate Reservoir over 7 days based on sampling catch efficiencies.
-The 300 listed suckers equate to between 8 percent and 22 percent of the mean population estimates calculated for Copco No. 1 Reservoir and Iron Gate Reservoir and Iron Gate Reservoir.
+The Renewal Corporation will capture adult listed suckers in Copco No. 1 Reservoir and Iron Gate Reservoir using similar methods as those employed for the Action 1 sampling effort.
+In the spring or fall prior to reservoir drawdown, the Renewal Corporation will translocate captured suckers to the Klamath National Fish Hatchery and/or Tule Lake Sump 1A.
+Other translocation sites may be used following consultation with the Aquatic Resources Group (ARG) and agreement between the Renewal Corporation, USFWS, CDFW and ODFW.
+If agreement is reached to use other translocation sites, the Renewal Corporation will file a report with the Federal Energy Regulatory Commission (Commission) within 14 calendar days that includes the location of the additional translocation site, the reasons for the additional translocation site, and documentation of consultation with USFWS, CDFW and ODFW.
+See Section 3.0 of the Aquatic Resources Management Plan for additional details regarding the ARG.
+The Renewal Corporation anticipates salvaging a combined total of approximately 300 listed suckers from Copco No. 1 Reservoir and Iron Gate Reservoir over 7 days based on sampling catch efficiencies.
+The 300 listed suckers equate to between 8 and 22 percent of the mean population estimates calculated for Copco No. 1 Reservoir and Iron Gate Reservoir.
 A similar effort will be completed on J.C.
-Boyle Reservoir in Oregon (see OR Suckers Adaptive Management Plan).
+Boyle Reservoir in Oregon (see OR Suckers Plan).
 During the salvage action, the Renewal Corporation does not anticipate salvaging and translocating the entire populations of Lost River and shortnose suckers residing in the two reservoirs.